 The people of ancient Rome may have lived thousands of years ago, but their diets were anything but old-fashioned.
 In fact, they chowed down on many foods we would shudder to even consider consuming today.
 The rich and famous, ranging from studs like Caesar and Antony to leading ladies like Livia, loved nothing more than sampling the oddest dishes our modern brains can imagine.

 Even ancient writers loved to parody the weird things Romans ate.
 In his Satyricon, comic writer Petronius joked about the insanely lavish meal hosted by the freedman Trimalchio.
 So gauche it was gross, Trimalchio’s feast shows Roman foodies - and the nouveau riche - at their worst.

 So what did ancient Romans eat?
-Gourmands like the gluttonous Emperor Elagabalus might decide to serve up parrot heads or dolphin meatballs; guests might season their dishes, no matter how fancy, with garum, a really gross-sounding sauce made out of fermented fish guts.
-They consumed the flesh of animals that came straight outta the arena, turned sacrificial blood into pudding and stuffed sausages, and cooked pests, making them into remedies for serious medical conditions.
+Gourmands like the gluttonous Emperor Elagabalus might have served up parrot heads or dolphin meatballs; guests might have seasoned their dishes, no matter how fancy, with garum, a sauce made out of fermented fish guts.
+Romans consumed the flesh of animals that came straight outta the arena, turned sacrificial blood into pudding and stuffed sausages, and cooked pests, making them into both yummy treats and remedies for serious medical conditions.

 The ancient Romans really loved sterile sow's womb.
-That means they spayed their pigs before slaughtering them (or didn't let them have piglets).
-The most famous cookbook from antiquity, supposedly written by an ancient MasterChef named Apicius, detailed tons of recipes featuring this delicacy.
-One way to prepare a sow's womb was by cooking it in "pepper, celery seed, dry mint, laser root [similar to fennel], honey, vinegar and broth."
+Romans spayed their pigs before slaughtering them (or didn't let them have piglets), ideally keeping the womb pristine in both texture and taste.
+The most famous cookbook from antiquity, Apicius, detailed numerous recipes featuring this delicacy, often accompanied by udders and belly flesh.